mem48/geocompr/main.md

   dplyr::select(name, iso_a2, urban_pop, unemploy = unemployment)
 ```

-We will use a left join, the most commonly used operation for adding attributes to spatial data to join the two datasets.
+We will use a left join to combine the two datasets.
-Left joins return all observations from the left object (`north_america`) and the matched observations from the right object (`wb_north_america`).
+Left joins are the most commonly used operation for adding attributes to spatial data, as they return all observations from the left object (`north_america`) and the matched observations from the right object (`wb_north_america`) in new columns.
 Rows in the left object without matches in the right (`Greenland` in this case) result in `NA` values.

 To join two objects we need to specify a key.